Gabor Gulyas, data privacy and web tracking expert, shows us how fraudsters use browser spoofing to hide on your website.

 There’s also the problem of account takeover, when fraudsters acquire the login details of real users, and try to drain their accounts or mine them for information.
-And they often need to change their browser and device configurations easily and fast when performing bot attacks.
+It doesn’t matter if it’s a Facebook account or from any other site.
+They often need to change their device configurations easily and fast when performing bot attacks from the same computer.

 This also works for multi accounting, when one person creates multiple accounts to abuse bonuses and referral programmes, for instance.
 If all of the connections looked like they came from the same person, it would be too easy to detect.

-Okay, let’s now look at some concrete examples of IP spoofing.
-The first method fraudsters use could be to modify what’s called the browser’s user agent string.
+Okay, let’s now look at some concrete examples of how to change an IP address The first method used could be to modify what’s called the browser’s user agent string.

 A browser’s user agent string (UA or UAS) is needed to connect a browser with the website.
 There are different values and formats for different browsers, but the important thing is that the string must be sent via HTTP for each request header.
 In simple terms, anytime you click on a website, the UA is checked by the server to ensure communication is possible.

-These user agents can tell us quite a lot, including information about the operating system too!
+These user agents can tell us quite a lot, including information about the OS too!
 For instance, you could find out that you’re dealing with the Google Chrome browser (version 70) from this UAS example: